Quillen's conjecture and unitary groups: Introduction

-\textbf{Acknowledgements:} I am sincerely grateful to Stephen Smith and Kevin Piterman for careful reading and for many helpful comments which have improved both the mathematics and the presentation of this work.
+\textbf{Acknowledgements:} I am grateful to the anonymous referee for the careful reading and for the many helpful comments.
+I am in debt to Stephen Smith and Kevin Piterman for their detailed feedback on several previous versions of this work.